UpGoerFive/UpGoerFive.github.io/_posts/2021-11-29-first-post.markdown

 ## Hello!

 I'm Nathaniel, and I've just started the Data Science program at Flatiron School last week.
-My goal for a long time was to be a professional violist.
-I made it through one degree before realizing that a music career was not a healthy way forward.
+My goal for a long time was to be a professional violist, but I made it through one degree before realizing that a music career was not a healthy way forward.
 I've been interested in programming for a while, but hadn't been able to put any time into it until I finished school.
-I graduated early in the pandemic, and a change into programming felt appropriate.
+I graduated early on in the pandemic, and a change into programming felt appropriate.
 I worked through a scheme book, and I took a few python courses while working at Starbucks during the week.

 I really wanted to attend Flatiron as a way to push myself, and as an opportunity to learn data science.
 I'd been briefly exposed to a few topics beforehand, but most of what I'd been doing had been much more general programming, and still at a very rudimentary level.
 Learning data science as a whole and getting job training at the same time seemed to be an obvious choice once the possibility of attending became real.
 This blog was started as part of the Flatiron course, but I'll also post other topics: thoughts on data science, how the course is going, or something unrelated I'm interested in.
 I'm not only new to data science, but new to blogging as well, so hopefully I can utilize learning one to learn the other.